-Bill Jacox is a seasoned director, facilitator, trainer, manager, and coach with substantive experience both as a practitioner and trainer in the fields of leadership development, staff development, team building, change management, team alignment, culture, engagement, and performance.
+Bill Jacox is a seasoned director, facilitator, trainer, manager, and coach with substantive experience as a manager, practitioner, and trainer in the fields of leadership development, staff development, team building, change management, team alignment, culture, engagement, and performance.
 Much of his professional practice has been assessing, developing, and implementing leadership, learning and development programs within higher education, for-profit and not-for-profit organizations.

-Bill holds a Masters in Education from the University of New Hampshire and a Ph.D. in Leadership and Change Management from Antioch University.
-Before joining Alameda County, Bill worked as a Director with Adventure Associates, Inc. and created the Leadership and Team Development Program at the University of California, Irvine.
-Bill also served as an adjunct faculty at California State University, Long Beach.
+Bill holds a PhD in Leadership and Change Management from Antioch University and a Masters in Education from the University of New Hampshire.
+Before joining Alameda County, Bill worked as a director and senior trainer for a private East Bay management consulting firm and created and directed the Leadership and Team Development Program at the University of California, Irvine.